Multi-Winner Voting with Approval Preferences: Proportionality with Respect to External Attributes

 Let us start by recalling the apportionment setting that we discussed in \Cref{sec:apportionment}.
 In the apportionment model we are given a set of candidates, each candidate belonging to a single political party; for each political party we are given a desired fraction of seats the party should ideally get in the elected committee (typically, this is the fraction of votes cast on the party).
 The goal is to pick the committee that matches the desired fractions as closely as possible.
 Thus, one can say that in the apportionment setting there is one external attribute, which is the party affiliation, each candidate has a certain value of this attribute, and the goal is to pick the committee where the different values of the attribute are represented proportionally to the given desired fractions.

 Now, assume that there are two attributes---each candidate has a political affiliation and a geographic region that she represents.
 For each value of each attribute we are given a desired fraction of seats that the candidates with this attribute value should get.
-This setting is called bi-apportionment, and it is discussed in detail in a book chapter by \citet{Puke14a:biApportionment} (several more recent articles study the bi-apportionment setting from a computational perspective~\cite{LariRS14,PukelsheimRSSS12,SerafiniS12}).
-The model of bi-apportionment has been further extended to an arbitrary number of attributes by \citet{LS16:multi-attribute}.
-There, the authors analyzed axiomatically and algorithmically two rules that extend the D'Hondt method and the largest remainder method to the multi-attribute apportionment.
+This setting is called bi-apportionment, and it is discussed in detail in a book chapter by \citet{Puke14a:biApportionment} (several articles study the bi-apportionment setting from a computational perspective~\cite{LariRS14,PukelsheimRSSS12,SerafiniS12}).
+The model of bi-apportionment has been further extended to an arbitrary number of attributes by \citet{LS16:multi-attribute}.\footnote{The multi-attribute model finds its application, e.g., in the process of sortition.
+In sortition one needs to select a committee of ordinary people who will discuss certain controversial matters, and come up with recommendations helping the governments make decisions.
+In this process it is important to select a committee consisting of people who are representative for the whole society.
+Currently, randomised algorithms are mostly used for such selections~\cite{ben-gol-pro:stratification}.
+The multi-attribute model provides alternative methods that take advantage of information regarding attributes of the potential committee members.} There, the authors analysed axiomatically and algorithmically two rules that extend the D'Hondt method and the largest remainder method to the multi-attribute apportionment.
+Further work on this topic was done by \citet{cembrano2022multidimensional}.

+The desired fractions in the (multi-attribute) apportionment model can be based on the voters preferences, or they might be given exogenously, e.g., by imposing certain quotas, specifying how many candidates with given attribute values should be included in the winning committee.
+Taking one specific interpretation, namely assuming the voters are asked to approve attribute values, \citet{kagita2021committee} proposed several other rules for selecting committees.
+They formulated axioms, requiring that the selected committee should consist of candidates whose attribute values proportionally represent voters' preferences.
+Unfortunately, none of the rules they propose satisfies any of these axioms.
+In general our axiomatic understanding of the multi-attribute apportionment model is still not well-advanced.

-The desired fractions in the (multi-attribute) apportionment model can be based on the voters preferences, or they might be given exogenously (e.g., by imposing certain quotas).
-In the remaining part of this section we will consider a model which takes into account both the voters' preferences and external constraints based on attributes of the candidates.
+In the final part of this section we will consider a model which takes into account both the voters' preferences over candidates, and external constraints based on attributes of the candidates.
 Instead of defining this model formally, we provide an illustrative example.